prrvchr/mContactOOo/README.md

 In step: **3.Table Selection**.
 If your data source has multiple tables, you will be asked to select the primary table.
 In this case select the table: **All my contacts**.
-If necessary and before any connection it is possible to rename the main table name in: **Tools -> Options -> Internet -> gContactOOo -> Main table name**.
+If necessary and before any connection it is possible to rename the main table name in: **Tools -> Options -> Internet -> mContactOOo -> Main table name**.

 In step: **4.Field Assignment**.
 If necessary it is possible to rename the names of the columns of the data source using the button: **Field Assignment**.